Dyrlien/IntroAIOblig2/README.md

 use case 1

-we have had some issues loading the ipynb file, but several retries have worked.
+we have had some issues loading the ipynb file. however retrying or restarting the web browser a few times have worked

 Instructions: on the lowermost inputfield, change the value of "test" to the date you want to predict